jasonlaning/artseen-nyc-client/README.md

 # ArtSEEN NYC #

-[ArtSEEN NYC](https://artseennyc.netlify.com) is a community-driven platform for discussing current art exhibitions and connecting with art patrons in New York City.
+[ArtSEEN NYC](https://artseennyc.netlify.com) is a platform for discussing current art exhibitions and connecting with the art community in New York City.

 It is a responsive, full-stack app (MERN).
 The server application is in a [separate repository](https://github.com/jasonlaning/artseen-nyc-api) and is hosted separately.